Explore the Hidden Side Streets and Eateries of Osaka

 Osaka is a wonderful city; full of seemingly endless things to fascinate the foodie, the nerd, the history buff, and the culture-seeker.
 I’ve never experienced a vibe quite like the one I did in Osaka.
 With so many things to do in Osaka, it’s almost easy to get overwhelmed.
 But being a short hop from both Kyoto and Nara makes Osaka one of our favourite cities for being based in Japan.
 It’s such a convenient hub to explore other parts of the country too.
 Check out this itinerary for Osaka, Kyoto, and Nara for some great ideas.

-Cycling is a major part of life in Osaka, more so then I’ve seen in other Japanese cities, and we were so glad we took part in this unique aspect of Osaka culture by taking a city and food tour combined.
+Cycling is a major part of life in Osaka, more so than I’ve seen in any other Japanese city, and we were very excited to get stuck into this unique and essential aspect of Osaka culture by taking a city and food tour combined.
 Getting to know Osaka is a dream you’ll get to know a number of exciting neighbourhoods on this tour.

 A Different Kind of Tour

-Tours are the bane of the traveller.
+Tours can sometimes be the bane of the traveller.
 They’re a dying breed in many ways.

 With the internet and a hundred different published travel guides, we can plan our own holidays and explore new places without the aid of a tour guide.